-Conservation group: time running out to address solar production - South Carolina Radio Network
+Conservation group: Time running out to address solar production - South Carolina Radio Network

-A state conservation group says time is running out for the legislature to address clean energy competition in South Carolina.
+A South Carolina conservation group says time is running out for the legislature to address clean energy competition in South Carolina.

 The Clean Energy Access Act came close to passing in the 2018 legislative session and it has been re-introduced for the current session.